jamestalmage/fallback-cli/readme.md

 ## Usage

-Let's assume you have created package called `my-module`, and your CLI is `bin/cli.js`.
+The following assumes you have a package named `my-module`, and the CLI script is in `bin/cli.js`.

-First, create `cli-shim.js`, and place it in the *same folder* as your existing `cli.js`.
+First, create `cli-shim.js`, and place it in the *same directory* as your current CLI script.

 `bin/cli-shim.js`: